zxul767/ex-machina/content/blog/dynamic-programming/index.md

     return _can_segment(0)
 ```

-Now that the function takes a single integer parameter, it's easier to see a transformation to an iterative solution that indexes a table of intermediate results.
+Now that the function takes a single integer as input, it's easier to see a transformation to an iterative solution that indexes a table of intermediate results.
 This transformation will require an array of booleans that tells us, for each possible `offset`, whether there is a way to segment the corresponding suffix into words:

 ```python
 def can_segment_iterative(string, words):